Procrastination: Is Procrastination the Thief of Time?

 It’s too long a drive.

 I have too much work today.

 I’ve got to get up early tomorrow.

 All excuses, and in most part make logical sense.
 They weren’t lies nor were they compelling reasons to stop me from going.
 They were my gentle way out.
 What’s funny is it was a personal choice to join this club in the first place, and yet here I was, almost weekly, trying to find a way out.

 I believe procrastination doesn’t usually occur until close to the point when action is required.
 I was all in to attending these meetings right up until a couple of hours out, and then I’d notice the excuses begin to roll in.

-Decisions not to do something well in advance, it will likely have greater reason than last minute decisions.
+Making decisions not to do something well in advance will likely have greater reason or jusification than those last minute decisions.
 Pulling the pin at last minute is a soft way to avoid discomfort, fear, challenge, effort, or complexity in favour of comfort, ease, satisfaction, and simplicity.
 Fair enough!

 However, if it is something we desire to do or need to do, then procrastination seems counter-intuitive and wasteful.
 Indecision consumes energy and time.

 Procrastinating over whether to go or not to my speaking event for the evening may not waste too much time, but it does consume some time nonetheless.
 And this is not a stand-alone situation.
 All those moments throughout the day spent in procrastination add up.
 Now, I am starting to make myself sound like a serial procrastinator.

 There is more in procrastination than only a misuse of our time.